Skip to main content

 Back to top

 A passion for video games and programming drove Mikel Sertutxa, Jonathan Cáceres, and Jokin Bilbao to study the Bachelor’s Degree in Real-Time Interactive Simulation (RTIS) at DigiPen Europe-Bilbao.
-This same passion is what, years later, led the three graduates to the Czech Republic to work as programmers for Bohemia Interactive, one of the most influential European companies in video game development.
+This same passion is what, years later, led the three graduates to the Czech Republic to work as programmers for Bohemia Interactive, one of the most influential European companies in military simulation games development.

 The technical level and preparation we bring from DigiPen is always recognized.
 From day one, they tell us that we arrive very well prepared.